1989–90 Port Vale F.C. season: Cup competitions

-In the FA Cup, Vale were drawn against top-flight Derby County in the Third Round, and progressed 3–2 in the replay at The Baseball Ground having 'gave as good as they received' as they drew the original tie 1–1.
+In the FA Cup, Vale were drawn against top-flight Derby County in the third round and progressed 3–2 in the replay at The Baseball Ground having 'gave as good as they received' as they drew the original tie 1–1.
 The win was 'another famous cup victory' for the club, as three goals were put past Peter Shilton.
-Another difficult fixture awaited in the Fourth Round.
+Another difficult fixture awaited in the fourth round.
 On 27 January, Aston Villa inflicted Vale's biggest ever cup defeat with a 6–0 win in front of 36,532 fans at Villa Park.
-Nevertheless the cup run raised £150,000.
+Nevertheless, the cup run raised £150,000.

 In the League Cup, Vale overcame Third Division Walsall 3–1 on aggregate, having won 1–0 at home and 2–1 at Fellows Park.
-They then came unstuck against First Division Wimbledon, losing 2–1 at home before getting beat 3–0 at Plough Lane.
+They then came unstuck against First Division Wimbledon, losing 2–1 at home before getting beaten 3–0 at Plough Lane.

-In the short-lived Full Members Cup, Vale made it past the First Round with a 2–1 win over Sunderland at Roker Park, Walker and Cross getting the goals.
-They were then eliminated by Middlesbrough at the next stage, after losing 3–1 at Ayresome Park despite a Jeffers goal.
+In the short-lived Full Members Cup, Vale made it past the first round with a 2–1 win over Sunderland at Roker Park, with Walker and Cross getting the goals.
+They were then eliminated by Middlesbrough at the next stage, after losing 3–1 at Ayresome Park despite Rudge playing a strong side and the Vale holding a one-goal lead at half-time.